15 Frightful Facts About Nightmares

 Due to dreams themselves being subjective, the research on dreams has been largely empirical.
 Lots of dream research connects it to mental health.
 Ever since Freud wrote that “the interpretation of dreams is the royal road to a knowledge of the unconscious activities of the mind” in his book Interpretation of Dreams in 1899, experts have been interested in the relationship between mental pathology and dreams.

-- In the general population, 1 out of 20 people have nightmares every week.
+1. In the general population, 1 out of 20 people has nightmares every week.
 This ratio is much higher in those with psychiatric illness.
 For instance, three-quarters of those with PTSD have nightmares, and about half of those with borderline personality disorder have nightmares.

-- Increased levels of worry, hallucinatory experiences and longer sleep duration have been found to be significantly linked to nightmare occurrence.
-This effect was sustained even after controlling for psychiatric illness including negative affect, PTSD, and life stressors.
+4. Increased levels of worry, hallucinatory experiences, and longer sleep duration have been found to be significantly linked to nightmare occurrence.
+This effect was sustained even after controlling for psychiatric illness, including negative affect, PTSD, and life stressors.

-- The reason people who sleep more experience more nightmares is because they stay in REM sleep longer.
+6. The reason why people who sleep more experience more nightmares is because they stay in REM sleep longer.
 Duh!

-- People with PTSD also experience a higher prevalence of non-trauma related nightmares.
-In other words, not all their nightmares are about trauma experience; these people experience more nightmares overall.
+9. People with PTSD also experience a higher prevalence of non-trauma-related nightmares.
+In other words, not all their nightmares are about the trauma experience; these people experience more nightmares overall.

-- the new ending is rehearsed daily between 5 and 10 minutes for 2 weeks
+- The new ending is rehearsed daily between 5 and 10 minutes for two weeks.

 Rek, S, Sheaves, B, and Freeman, D. Nightmares in the general population: identifying potential causal factors.
 Social Psychiatry and Psychiatric Epidemiology.
 2017; 52: 1123-1133.